-University of Puget Sound is committed to meeting the full demonstrated financial need of admitted Tacoma Public Schools (TPS) applicants for first time, first year undergraduate study beginning with the 2015-16 academic year.
+University of Puget Sound is committed to providing a financial aid package that meets the full demonstrated financial need of Tacoma Public Schools (TPS) graduates.
 Please carefully read the information on admission requirements and financial aid below.
 If you have any questions, we're here to help!
-You can reach our Office of Admission at firstname.lastname@example.org or 253.879.3211.
+You can reach our Office of Admission at email@example.com or 253.879.3211.

-Puget Sound requires that applicants submit the Common Application, a School Report, Teacher Evaluation, Transcripts, and the ACT or SAT if applying with test scores by January 15, 2017.
-For the Class of 2020, the average high school GPA of admitted students was a 3.55 earned in a rigorous curriculum such as Advanced Placement (AP) or International Baccalaureate (IB) or the equivalent, and the middle 50% range of standardized tests was 1700-1980 on the SAT and 26-30 on the ACT.
+Puget Sound requires that applicants submit the Common Application, a School Report, Teacher Evaluation, Transcripts, and the ACT or SAT if applying with test scores.
+For the Class of 2020, the average high school GPA of admitted students was a 3.55 earned in a rigorous curriculum such as Advanced Placement (AP) or International Baccalaureate (IB) or the equivalent, and the middle 50% range of standardized tests was 1210-1390 on the SAT and 26-30 on the ACT.

 Tacoma Public Schools Commitment